Irrelon/ForerunnerDB/readme.md

 The fully minified version of ForerunnerDB is run through Google's Closure Compiler with simple optimisations switched on.

+## Contributing to This Project
+Contributions through pull requests are welcome.
+Please ensure that if your pull request includes code changes that you have run the unit tests and they have all passed.
+If your code changes include new features not currently under test coverage from existing unit tests please create new unit tests to cover your changes and ensure they work as expected.

+So to summarise:

+* Always check unit tests are running and passing
+* Create new tests when you add or modify functionality that is not currently under test coverage

 # iOS Version
 You may notice in the repo that there is an iOS folder containing a version of Forerunner for iOS.
 This project is still at an alpha level and should be considered non-production code, however you are welcome to play around with it and get a feel for what will be available soon.